 - Click Deactivate to confirm you want to deactivate the custom field.

-The custom ticket field moves to the Inactive tab and no longer appears in your ticket forms.
-The deactivated ticket field is also removed from tickets with a status of closed and archived.
+The custom ticket field no longer appears in your ticket forms.
+The deactivated ticket field is also removed from Closed and Archived tickets.

 To reactivate a custom ticket field